-Mr. Nahatis asked if the Safer Grant was still available.
+A question was asked whether the Safer Grant was still available.
 The Chief replied it was and if the Town received the grant it would be like winning the lottery.
 Chief McNeilly noted that 2 fire fighters will be retiring in the next 5 years and with the Safer Grant the Town would be in a position to have trained officers ready to step in.
 Additionally, the additional officers would be able to support shared services.
 The Town is currently sharing EMS trained employees.

-Ms. Mellish stated she was reluctant to add a person to support another town noting that the Deputy position should be looked at unrelated to shared services.
-Mr. Nahatis stated he sees the need for a Deputy Chief and proposed adjusting schedules and overtime to make that happen.
-Chief McNeilly stated that contractually the Department cannot do what Mr. Nahatis is proposing.
+Ms. Mellish stated she was reluctant to add a person to support another town noting that the Deputy position should be looked at unrelated to shared services..
 Mr. Oldeman stated that he sees the need for the position and the flexibility would be good.